Aleksandir/Password-CLI/README.md

 - Generate readable passwords
 - History of generated passwords stored in a text file
 - Command to clear the history of generated passwords
+- If one password is generated, it is copied to the clipboard

 ## Installation